Published online May 28, 2021. doi: 10.3748/wjg.v27.i20.2586

 Published online: May 28, 2021

+In this study, we identified a novel lncRNA (lncRNA W42), and investigated its biological functions and clinical significance in HCC.
 LncRNA W42 expression was upregulated in HCC tissues and cells.
-LncRNA W42 directly bound to DBN1 and activated the downstream pathway to promote cell proliferation, and invasion of HCC.
+Overexpression of lncRNA W42 notably promoted the proliferative and invasion of HCC, and inhibited cell apoptosis.
+LncRNA W42 directly bound to DBN1 and activated the downstream pathway.
 LncRNA W42 knockdown suppressed HCC xenograft tumor growth in vivo.
-HCC patients with high lncRNA W42 expression exhibited shorter survival times.
+The clinical investigation revealed that HCC patients with high lncRNA W42 expression exhibited shorter survival times.

-LncRNA W42, which is upregulated in HCC, may serve as a potential candidate prognostic biomarker and therapeutic target in HCC.
+In vitro and in vivo results suggested that the novel lncRNA W42, which is upregulated in HCC, may serve as a potential candidate prognostic biomarker and therapeutic target in HCC patients.